Skip to main content

 Collège Théophile Briant, Tinténiac, France

-Two Year 7 French classes have been sending letters to their pen pals in France, demonstrating what they have been learning throughout the year, as they develop their knowledge of French.
-Pupils from Collège Théophile Briant have sent us videos of Christmas carols in December and have even given us a tour of their school.
+Each year KS3 pupils send letters to their pen pals in France, demonstrating what they have been learning throughout the year, as they develop their knowledge of French.
+Pupils from Collège Théophile Briant have previously sent us videos of Christmas carols in December and have even given us a tour of their school.
 All the pupils have enjoyed writing letters and finding out about France from a person their age.
+Last summer a group of French pupils came to visit Sharples during their trip to the UK, providing an opportunity for the pen pals to meet face to face.
 Collège Théophile Briant is a middle school for pupils ages 11-14 in North Western France.
 For more information about our partner school, please visit: https://www.college-theophile-briant-tinteniac.ac-rennes.fr/

 Our partners around the world